25prabhu10/notes/docs/Concepts/Web/RESTful_Web_Services.md

 - the **metadata** describing the data
 - and the **hypermedia links** that can help the clients in transition to the next desired state

 _Example:_ The following shows a JSON representation of an order.
-It contains links to get or update the customer associated with the order.
+It contains links to get or update the customer associated with the order

 ```json
 {